 When setld extracts a subset into a RIS server's product area, the server also executes the subset control program to make use of the program's code for the M phase of installation.
 You should code the M phase to detect the difference between extraction of the subset into a RIS area and loading of the subset for use of its contents.
-To make this determination, check the value of the \$1 command argument (either -x for RIS extraction or -1 for loading).
+To make this determination, determine the value of the \$1 command argument (either -x for RIS extraction or -1 for loading).
 For RIS extraction, the subset control program should take no action during the M phase.
 When loading subsets, the SCP should perform a machine test.

 The following Bourne shell example illustrates one way to code the M phase.
-In Example 3-4, the subset control program is checking to determine the type of processor on which it is running.
+In Example 4-2, the subset control program is determining the type of processor on which it is running.
 In this example, there is no special code for the RIS extract case.

-Example 3-4: Sample Test for Alpha Processor During M Phase
+Example 4-2: Sample Test for Alpha Processor During M Phase

 '''

+#

 The ACT variable is set by set1d and determines which

 phase of the SCP should be executed.

+#

 case $ACT in

+#

 This is the menu phase of the SCP

 #

 M)

+#

-\# Setld invokes the M phase with an argument and if
+Setld invokes the M phase with an argument and if

 the argument is "-1" it means that a software load

 is occurring.

+#

 case $1 in

 -1)

 #

+Examine the machine architecture to be sure

+that this software is being installed on an

+alpha machine.
+If it is not, exit with an

+error status so that set1d will not display

+this subset on the menu of subsets to load.

+ARCH='./bin/machine'

+[ "$ARCH" = alpha ] || exit 1

+;;

+esac

+;;

 '''